handsoncode-apps/datasource-node-demo/README.md

 # datasource-connector demo #

 Node.js data source for your Handsontable demo.
-Works great with datasource-connector plugin.
+Works great with [datasource-connector](https://github.com/handsoncode-apps/datasource-connector) plugin.
-This example is written in Express using the SQLite as backend data storage for demo propose.
+This example shows how to communicate Handsontable table using datasource-connector to backend.
+Example's business logic is using the SQL (SQLite in example).

 ## Run this demo: